-Though yoga inversions have been proven to be beneficial during pregnancy, you should be careful while practising the poses of yoga inversions.
+Though yoga inversions have been proven to be beneficial during pregnancy, you should be careful while practising them.
 You will have to be vigilant and careful.
 Here is a list of tips that you should follow while doing yoga inversions:

 - Pregnancy is not the right time to start new yoga poses which require a lot of experience and confidence.
 So, if you have never tried yoga inversion before, do not start it in your pregnancy.

 - During pregnancy, the hormones are usually elevated and the muscles, ligaments, tissues are all relaxed to accommodate the changes in the body due to pregnancy.
 The chances of hurting yourself while performing yoga inversions are more.
 So, be careful.